-LEA applications for ARP ESSER funds with the required Back-to-School Plan component will be due in August, prior to the start of the 2021-2022 school year.
+Regardless of the flexibility in timeline, however, RIDE stands ready to review any LEA's ARP ESSER plan as soon as an LEA is ready to submit it for review, including if that LEA submits it before eight weeks' time.
 Upon programmatic and fiscal approval of applications and plans, LEAs will be required to post their final approved plans on their respective websites, which will be centrally accessible at back2schoolri.com.

-- 2. LEA Consultation: Describe how the SEA will, in planning for the use of ARP ESSER funds, ensure that, consistent with the ARP ESSER requirements, its LEAs engage in meaningful consultation with stakeholders, including, but not limited to: - i. students; - ii. families; - iii. school and district administrators (including special education administrators); and - iv. teachers, principals, school leaders, other educators, school staff, and their unions.
+- 2. LEA Consultation: Describe how the SEA will, in planning for the use of ARP ESSER funds, ensure that, consistent with the ARP ESSER requirements, its LEAs engage in meaningful consultation with stakeholders, including, but not limited to: - i. students; - ii. families; - iii. school and district administrators (including special education administrators); and - iv. teachers, principals, school leaders, other educators, school staff, and their unions